qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * The colors (using the color Ramp list) if the color method is selected
 * The size (using the size domain and its unit

-Then you can use the Histogram tab which shows an interactive histogram of the values from the assigned field or expression.
+Then you can use the :index:`Histogram` tab which shows an interactive histogram of the values from the assigned field or expression.
 Class breaks can be moved or added using the histogram widget.